spatie/laravel-stripe-webhooks/README.md

 Route::stripeWebhooks('webhook-url-configured-at-the-stripe-dashboard')
 ```

 Behind the scenes this will register a `POST` route to a controller provided by this package.
-Because Stripe has no way of getting a csrf-token, you must add that route to `except` array of the `VerifyCsrf` middleware .
+Because Stripe has no way of getting a csrf-token, you must add that route to `except` array of the `VerifyCsrfToken` middleware .

 ```php
 protected $except = [